 They make ideal family pets as they love children and are good with other animals, although toddlers require supervision.

 The Shih Tzu does have a stubborn streak, so training and socialization should start early.
-They thrive on positive reinforcement methods, using food and praise as rewards.
+They thrive on positive reinforcement methods.
+You should use food and praise as rewards.

-The highly intelligent Bichon Frise is eager and willing to learn, so is quite an easy dog to train.
+On the other hand, the highly-intelligent Bichon Frise is eager and willing to learn.
+So, you will find they are quite an easy dog to train.
 Many can learn to do tricks as well.